AldyPy/Bang-Dream-Cards-Gallery/README.md

 # Bandori Cards Gallery

-A folder containing (yet to be) all Bandori cards' art
+A folder containing (yet to be) all of Bang Dream's cards' art

 ## STILL W.I.P.
 I'll eventually do all of them, and will keep updating once I've caught up, but for now I'm prioritizing Popipa, Roselia, and HHW